csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

 ## Part II – Interacting with the webpage

 Our goal is to set the search menu in the webpage to filter for all cartel cases in the database, from 8-9-2007 to 8-9-2021.
-Additionaly we also want to input sector codes  and select specific document types.
 Let's look at the example code below where we attempt to filter to documents related to 'Cartels' from 2008 to 2020.

 Step 1: To select 'Cartels' under policy area, we first need to select cartels under 'policy area'.
 How do we tell R which button to press?
 For that, we need to use the underyling HTML structure of the webpage.
 This is what you see when you click 'see page source' on most webpages.